-Hence, the curriculum at the Discovery Special Academy is ambitious and focused on the development of the individual pupil encapsulating the academic, therapeutic and social emotional support they need.
+Hence, the curriculum at the Discovery Special Academy is ambitious and focused on the development of the individual pupil encapsulating the academic, therapeutic and social emotional support they need to make progress across the curriculum and to prepare them for adulthood.
 It will also support the physical development of children using movement programmes and drawing on the principles of sensory integration therapy.
 Staff and therapists work together in assessing need to develop the most appropriate curriculum and targets for pupils so that the holistic need of the child is woven into the fabric of daily practice and pedagogy.
 This transdisciplinary approach, which is underpinned by collaboration from different professionals, is essential to the holistic ethos of the academy.